DanielGitau/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit is a script that shows the contents of the current working directory.
 2-bring_me_home is a script that changes the working directory to the user’s home directory.
 3-listfiles is a script that displays current directory contents in a long format.
+4-listmorefiles is a script that displays current directory contents, including hidden files.